JaberMahmoud4/Space-X-Falcon9/README.md

-#  IBM Data Science Capstone – SpaceX Falcon 9 Landing Prediction
+#   SpaceX Falcon 9 Landing Prediction

-This is the **final project** of the IBM Data Science Professional Certificate.
 The goal is to analyze SpaceX Falcon 9 launch data and **predict whether the first stage booster will land successfully**.
 The project demonstrates end-to-end data science skills including data collection, cleaning, visualization, and machine learning.

 ---